FROM THE DESK OF THE ARCHBISHOP AND APOSTOLIC HEAD

 Turn with me to the Book of Lamentations 3:22-40

 Lord Jesus Thy word is a lamp and a light to us your children, for us to be enlightened daily and for us to see the truth in these dark days we are living in.
-Today as I release his message I trust that hearts will be open to receive and our souls may be bless.
+Today as I release this message I trust that hearts will be open to receive and our souls may be blessed.
 O, God let the burden on my heart now be lifted and I won’t have to carry this weight again.
 May these words accomplish the purpose they are set forth to do.
-Almighty God bless the children of the Mystical Order and keep us in peace and love till Thy Kingdom comes.
+Almighty God bless the children of the Mystical Order and keep us in peace and love until Your Kingdom comes.
 Amen